genome/qc-analysis-pipeline/README.md

 ### Additional resources

+The following thumbnails are links to YouTube videos that may be helpful for seeing this workflow in action.

 #### Video - AnVIL Demos: QC Analysis Pipeline

+A demo of the pipeline from June 2024

 [![Video - AnVIL Demos: QC Analysis Pipeline](https://img.youtube.com/vi/IB3c-6UpocI/0.jpg)](https://youtu.be/IB3c-6UpocI "AnVIL Demo: QC Analysis Pipeline - Click to Watch")

 #### Video - Walkthrough of WGS QC Processing

+An older walkthrough using this pipeline

 [![Video - Walkthrough of WGS QC Processing](https://img.youtube.com/vi/WLpnoXySuIw/0.jpg)](https://youtu.be/WLpnoXySuIw "Walkthrough of WGS QC Processing - Click to Watch")